Ryan Dungey: 2017

-2017 marked his most hard fought battle ever against the super-fast Eli Tomac.
+2017 marked his most hard-fought battle ever against Eli Tomac.
 With only three wins on the season to Tomac’s nine, Dungey once again used consistency to take the title.
 Dungey took the championship at the season finale by 5 points in one of the best Supercross races of all time.
-Immediately after taking the title he announced his retirement.
+Immediately after taking the title, he announced his retirement.

 2022

-On the 29th of April, Red Bull KTM Factoy racing and Ryan Dungey announced a comeback for Dungey to race rounds 1 & 2 of the 2022 AMA Pro Motorcross championship.
-He ended up racing the full 12 rounds, where he managed a solid 6th, in the overall point standings.
+On the 29th of April, Red Bull KTM Factory racing and Ryan Dungey announced a comeback for Dungey to race rounds 1 & 2 of the 2022 AMA Pro Motocross Championship.
+He ended up racing the full 12 rounds, where he managed a solid 6th in the overall point standings.